-How a St.George home loan could help you own your home sooner.
+How a St.George home loan could help you buy or refinance a home

 St.George, a division of Westpac Banking Corporation, is part of one of Australia's largest banking groups.
 St.George delivers a wide range of home loan products, so if you are a home buyer searching for a specific type of mortgage, you have a good chance of finding a St.George home loan which will suit your particular needs.

 $1,500 rebate when you switch over to the St.George Advantage Package

 If you're a refinancing owner occupier or investor and apply for a fixed or variable rate St.George Advantage home loan, St.George will give you $1,500 cashback to help you with the costs of switching.

 Your loan must be over $250,000.
 Customers can refinance from any lender except St.George, Westpac, BankSA, Bank of Melbourne and RAMS.

 This offer is available for customers who have applied for their loan by 28 February 2018 and settled on or before 30 April 2018.

 St.George no longer offers low doc home loans for new customers.
 They are still available for existing low doc customers wishing to switch loans.

 Types of St.George home loans available

 Some of the most popular St.George home loan products are outlined here: